 Step by step guide to last-minute airline campaigning

 1. Find out which airline is carrying out the removal/deportation.
-The flight number on the courtesy letter (if issued) will tell you this (e.g. flight KQ101 is a Kenya Airways flight to Nairobi, flights beginning with ET are Ethiopia Airlines).
-You can put the flight number into an internet search engine to find out the airline.
+If removal directions are issued, the flight number on the removal directions document will tell you this.
+For example, flight “KQ101” is a Kenya Airways flight to Nairobi, flights beginning with ET are Ethiopia Airlines.
+You can put the flight number into google to find out the airline.
 If the flight begins PVT, this is a private charter flight and you will not be able to contact the airline as the Home Office will not reveal who the company is.

 2. Find the contact details of the airline.
 Try and get UK head office details.
 This might be phone, email, fax, or a website contact form, and/or Facebook and Twitter.